Lower Trail - Cunningham Falls State Park

 The park's historic iron furnace reflects Maryland's industrial heritage, while the surrounding area, including Frederick, offers a glimpse into the region's colonial and Civil War-era history.

 Capture the cascading waterfall from the base or along the trails.
-The lake’s reflective surface at sunrise and sunset offers stunning shots, while autumn foliage provides vibrant backdrops for nature photography.
+The lake’s reflective surface at sunrise and sunset offers striking shots, while autumn foliage provides vibrant backdrops for nature photography.

 Visitors are encouraged to follow Leave No Trace principles to protect the park's environment.
 Efforts are ongoing to preserve native wildlife and plant species within Catoctin Mountain's ecosystem.